 After new entrant has received confirmation from a majority of existing DSS instances, new entrant starts their system which connects to the Raft group (using the consensus API base URL of one of the existing DSS instances) and adds itself as a new instance

 Database (instance-local storage)

+Access patterns

+The database local instance will be used to compute the responses returned to the client by the leader as well as building snapshots required by the raft protocol.

+It will be critical to ensure that the messages are processed in the correct sequence on every node and that the local database only reflects committed information.

+The following diagram is an attempt at outlining the interactions between the local database instance and the raft node, ensuring that data can be projected and processed while keeping the ability to rollback in case a message is not committed.

 Schema Migration